 Though possessing a strong temper, Charley made a habit of not using curse words.
 The strongest language he used were terms such as "dod drottit" and "jeemsus criminy ned."

 Charley was married five times.
-His first wife was 23-year-old Bertha Chess (1888-1916), the daughter of Peter T. and Perthenia (Mundell) Chess, and a resident of Harvey's, Greene County.
-They were married on Aug.
+His first bride was 23-year-old Bertha D. Chess (1888-1916), the daughter of Peter T. and Perthenia (Mundell) Chess, and a resident of Harvey's, Greene County.
+They were wedded on Aug.
 1, 1911, when he was age 27 and she 23.

 A color-tinted photograph of Bertha and her parasol, circa 1910, is seen here.

-The Minors had one son, Albert "Ray" Minor.
+During their brief marriage, the Minors produced one son, Albert "Ray" Minor.

 In the mid-1910s, Charley's mother Elizabeth moved to Missouri to care for an ailing sister.
 When the sister died, Elizabeth married her brother in law, James W. Harker, and remained there to live.
 Charley and Bill would pay for her train fare so she could return home every so often.